Lutheeshgoparapu/LU-Decomposition/README.md

 Find solution of the matrix by using lu_solve() by passing lu, pivot values as first argument and second matrix as second argument.

 ### Step 6:
 Print the solution.

 ## Program:
 ```
-/*
+'''Program to solve a matrix using LU decomposition.
-Program to find the LU Decomposition of a matrix.
+Developed by:A.Tharun
-Developed by:
+RegisterNumber:21003406
-RegisterNumber:
+'''

-*/
+# To print X matrix (solution to the equations)
 import numpy as np
 import scipy
 from scipy.linalg import lu_factor,lu_solve